2007 NASCAR Craftsman Truck Series

 The 2007 NASCAR Craftsman Truck Series season was the thirteenth season of the third highest stock car racing series in North America.
 Sanctioned by NASCAR, the season began on February 16, 2007, at Daytona International Speedway with the Chevy Silverado HD 250, and ended on November 16, 2007, with the Ford 200 at Homestead-Miami Speedway.
-Ron Hornaday Jr. of Kevin Harvick, Inc. was crowned champion.
+Ron Hornaday Jr. of Kevin Harvick, Inc. was crowned champion, tying Jack Sprague for most Truck Series championships at three.